Living Seas North West

 Our seas have a remarkable capacity to recover, but only if we give them the chance.
 The Wildlife Trusts have helped to secure the Marine and Coastal Access Act, which is great news.

 - Increase marine awareness.
-We have amazing wildlife in the Irish Sea, let's shout about it!
+We have amazing wildlife in the Irish Sea, so let's shout about it!

 - Project the Irish Sea.
 We can help it recover through the designation of Marine Conservation Zones where wildlife can thrive.